Program Overview

 The programme aims to develop in a graduate in Information Technology technical competence and managerial skills that would enable one to:

-2. Develop IT solutions for complex problems paying attention to public health, safety and the cultural, societal, and environmental issues
+2. PSO 2 (Software Development and Sustainability): Develop IT solutions for complex challenges using modern tools, with careful consideration of public health, safety, and cultural, societal, and environmental impacts.

 Course Outcomes